Petroleum in the United States: Majors

 The term major oil company has no formal definition, but usually refers to a large vertically integrated company, with operations in all or most of the industry phases, from exploration to marketing.
 Many majors have international operations.

 The largest of the majors are sometimes called supermajors.
-This term is often applied to BP, Shell, Exxon Mobil, Chevron, and Total, all of which operate in the US.
+This term is often applied to BP, Shell, ExxonMobil, Chevron, and Total, all of which operate in the US.
+These supermajors greatly contribute to climate change and the world's carbon footprint.
+These companies make up 23% of the cumulative global carbon footprint and 35% of the global carbon footprint when it comes to petroleum products.

+However, the oil supermajors ignore and deny their impact on climate change.
+Since the 1970s, for the American Petroleum Institute, large oil companies have been aware of their impact on global emissions.
+History of Science research fellow Geoffrey Supran said, "The takeaway message across all of our work is that over and over, ExxonMobil has misled the public about climate change by telling the public one thing and then saying and doing the opposite behind closed doors".

+In more recent years, supermajors have changed their public opinions from blatant climate denial, by changing the language they use when making public statements with tactics such as greenwashing.

+For example, ExxonMobil has made claims to be carbon neutral by 2050, however they have taken no steps to do so and blames the public.
+Chief executive of ExxonMobil Darren Wood says "The people who are generating those emissions need to be aware of and pay the price for generating those emissions.
+That is ultimately how you solve the problem.", putting accountability on oil users instead of the oil companies.
+Other companies have done a similar thing; publicly showing support against climate change and emissions and their plans which shape the way the public views climate change due to their immense power.
+BP, for example, is the company that popularized the term carbon footprint, which Mark Kaufman, former park ranger and now climate journalist, has argued is misplaced blame.

 Independents

 An independent is a company which has all or almost all of its operations in a limited segment of the industry, such as exploration and production, refining, or marketing.
 Although most independents are small compared to the majors, there are some very large companies which are not vertically integrated, and so are classed as independents.

 Service companies

 Service companies contract to oil companies to perform specialized services.
 Examples are companies that do well logging (Schlumberger), seismic surveys (WesternGeco, CGG (company)), drilling (Nabors Industries, Helmerich & Payne), or well completion (Baker Hughes, Halliburton).
 There are innumerable small oil (craft oil) producers whose aggregate crude oil production exceeds the aggregate production of major crude oil companies.